 This simple system will organise your thoughts and give you the time you need to process each event, activity or appointment as they occur…and most of all combat brain-clutter!

 As a new project, appointment or event enters your ‘brain inbox’, file it immediately by choosing ONE of these four options:

 Priority ONE!
 Knock it over straight away.
 These are the things you can (or need) to do on the spot.
 Tick those babies off your list and move on.

 Give it to someone else to do.
 Seriously.
 As parents, we can often take on too much!
 If your partner, child or friend can handle this – take a big breath and pass it on.

 3. DEFER it

 Do it another day.
 If it doesn’t need to be done immediately, schedule it into your calendar for a future date so you can deal with it then.
 Simple.

 Delete, dismiss or discard it.
 This one is self-explanatory and my favourite option of all.
 If it isn’t relevant, straight to ‘trash’!

 Don’t want to forget this 4 D’s Brain Declutter System?

 Ta-da!
-You’ve just equipped yourself with the tools you need to banish brain-clutter for good.
+You’ve just equipped yourself with the tools you need to combat brain-clutter for good.
 By using this approach multiple times a day, you’ll always have clear brain space for the good things in life, including creativity, spontaneity and joy.